locallyoptimistic/LocallyOptimistic/content/post/stats_at_work.md

 Diane: Oh sorry.
 Power is a term that's often overlooked because it's usually baked into the calculations.
 Power is sometimes used in place of sample size because they are very much linked, even though they are different concepts.
 The power of a test is the probability of detecting a difference when it exists.
 So power is a good thing.
 And we manipulate the power using sample size.
 Bigger sample, more power.
 Marty: With you.

-Diane: Recall there are two things we want to check for in this A/B test.
-First, that A is truly bigger than B by at least the amount we care about, our desired effect size.
-Second, that we collect a big enough sample to be able to detect that difference.
+Diane: Recall there are two things we're balancing - our false positive rate and false negative rate.
+Our significance threshold takes care of the false positive rate.
+The power is tells us our false negative rate, and this is governed in part by our sample size.
 Marty: Cool.
 So having a powerful test ensures that we can detect a difference at least as large as our desired effect size, with 95% confidence.
 But what sample size are we aiming for?
 Like what's the "5% significance level" equivalent for sample size?

 Diane: Well, that varies.
 You're right, we set our significance threshold to 5%.
 We also set our desired effect size, aka the minimum detectable difference, to be 0.5%.
 So the question is simply: what is the minimum number of samples we need to detect that difference.
 That's our sample size.
 And in the formula, it turns out that the power level associated with that sample size is roughly 80%.
 Of course, if we collected more samples, our power would increase.
 But we're often content with 80%.